yactouat/pips_channel_personal-website_api/README.md

   - you should also set =>
     - a `GCP_BUCKET` GitHub repository secret for the name of the GCP Cloud Storage bucket where your blog posts contents are stored
     - a `GCP_STORAGE_CREDENTIALS_SECRET_PATH` GitHub repository secret for the path of the Secret Manager secret to be accessed within the Cloud Run service, for instance `/run/secrets/my_secret.json`

+## connecting to the Supabase Postgres instance (if you're using Supabase too)

+- you'll need to download the root SSL certificate from the Supabase dashboard
+- also, a few env vars will need to be set, both locally and on your deployed service (check out <https://www.postgresql.org/docs/9.1/libpq-envars.html>)
+- a `pgAdmin` client is provided via the `docker-compose.yml` file, you can use it to connect to the database; it is available on port 8081 after a `docker-compose up` command
+- if you're having troubles to connect to the database, check out [the Supabase documentation](https://supabase.com/docs/guides/database/connecting-to-postgres)
+- as for the GCP bucket credentials, you'll also need to [configure a secret in the GCP](https://cloud.google.com/run/docs/configuring/secrets) so that your Cloud Run service can access the server root certificate of your Postgres instance
+- the Secret Manager secret name should be named `PGSSLROOTCERT` and the value should be the contents of the root certificate you have downloaded from Supabase
+- you should also set a few repository secrets with relevant values based on what you see in the `./env.example` file

 ## API resources